turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - Handle events
 - Handle events on DOM elements that didn't exist at load
 - Manage state via jQuery
-  - Handle multiple changes on single event
+- Handle multiple DOM and data changes on single event
-  - Render local storage to DOM
 - Write unit and integration tests in Javascript

 ### Requirements overview

-Your requirements for the application are detailed in the cards you're going to import to Pivotal Tracker (you can also find them [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/quantified-self/quantified-self-tracker-stories.csv)), but here's an visual of what you're doing.
+Your requirements for the application are detailed in the cards you're going to import to Pivotal Tracker (you can also find them [here](/quantified-self-tracker-stories.csv)), but here's an visual of what you're doing:

 #### Layouts